Speak e-Commerce and enter: A glossary of key terms – Part 1

 ERP, or Enterprise Resource Planning, is a software system that acts as the brain of your business.
 It integrates and organizes all the key processes of your business in one place.
 It’s like having your own Jarvis.

 It coordinates departments, from finance to production and sales, to inventory and human resources.
 An ERP system lets you access all your business information in one place, instead of having to use different systems for each task.
-Some popular ERP systems include Sap, Oracle and Microsoft Dynamics.
+Some popular ERP systems include SAP, Oracle and Microsoft Dynamics.

-Using an ERP for your e-commerce initiative gives you a real-time overview of business-critical information.
+Using an ERP for your eCommerce initiative gives you a real-time overview of business-critical information.
 This, in turn, can help you make better decisions, reduce mistakes and streamline your business processes.

 10 API